18F/open-source-program/pages/policy.md

+---
+layout: page
-# 18F: An Open Source Team
+title: "18F's Open Source Policy"
+---

 [18F](https://18f.gsa.gov), a digital services delivery team within the [General Services Administration](http://gsa.gov), develops in-house digital solutions to help agencies meet the needs of the citizens and businesses it serves.
 This requires flexibility in how we code, with a focus on lowering costs for the American people, while improving their interactions with the U.S. Government.